DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

                                         WARNING: This will result in much
                                         longer run times, but may result in additional features being detected.
-  --nms [PERCENT (=30)]                 Perform non-maximum suppression on the
+  --nms PERCENT (=30)                   Perform non-maximum suppression on the
                                         output.
 You can optionally specify the
                                         overlap threshold percentage for
                                         non-maximum suppression calculation.
   --include-labels LABEL [LABEL...]
 Filter results to only include
                                         specified labels.
   --exclude-labels LABEL [LABEL...]
 Filter results to exclude specified
                                         labels.
+  --pyramid-window-sizes SIZE [SIZE...]
+Sliding window sizes to match to
+                                        pyramid levels. --pyramid-step-sizes
+                                        argument must be present and have the same number of values.
+  --pyramid-step-sizes SIZE [SIZE...]
+Sliding window step sizes to match to
+                                        pyramid levels. --pyramid-window-sizes
+                                        argument must be present and have the same number of values.
+  --include-region PATH                 Path to a file prescribing regions to
+                                        include in the filtering process --exclude-region PATH                 Path to a file prescribing regions to exclude in the filtering process.
+                                        Recommended to have previously filtered
+                                        regions.
+  --region (include/exclude) PATH [(include/exclude) PATH...]
+                                        Paths to files including and excluding
+                                        regions.

 Logging Options:
-  --log [LEVEL (=info)] PATH            Log to a file, a file name preceded by
+  --log [LEVEL (=debug)] PATH           Log to a file, a file name preceded by
                                         an optional log level must be
                                         specified.
 Permitted values for log
                                         level are: trace, debug, info, warning,